-Frank T. Sabaitis is a partner at Yee & Associates.
+Frank T. Sabaitis has been a partner at Yee & Associates, since March 2018.

-Mr. Sabaitis litigates in several areas of the law with an emphasis in personal injury, products liability, landslide and flood liability, professional liability, construction, and business litigation.
+Mr. Sabaitis litigates in several areas of the law with an emphasis in personal injury, products liability, toxic tort, construction, and business litigation.
 Mr. Sabaitis has tried 20 jury cases to verdict and has substantial trial experience (both jury and bench) in the Federal and State Courts in Northern and Southern California, as well as Nevada.
-He has tried more than 40 cases and has arbitrated and/or mediated hundreds of cases to successful conclusions.
-Mr. Sabaitis has been hired as monitoring counsel for multiple complex trials by clients because of his insight and trial experience.
-Mr. Sabaitis was trial counsel and appellate counsel for VAS, S.p.A. in the latest summary risk-benefit design defect products liability case in California, Perez v.
+He has tried more than 40 cases total and has arbitrated and/or mediated hundreds of cases to successful conclusions.
+Mr. Sabaitis has been hired as monitoring counsel for multiple complex trials by clients because of his trial experience.
+Mr. Sabaitis was trial counsel and appellate counsel for VAS, S.p.A. in the summary risk-benefit design defect products liability case in California, Perez v.
 VAS, S.p.A., (2010).
 This case resulted in a defense verdict which was upheld by the Court of Appeal in a published decision.

 On February 20, 2014, Frank Sabaitis received a defense verdict after a month-long jury trial.
 The trial was conducted in Santa Barbara County Superior Court (Santa Maria division) on behalf of CalPortland Company.
 This case involved the owner/operator of a large paving company who was run-over and killed by an asphalt transfer truck on a highway paving jobsite.
 His son brought a wrongful death action alleging very substantial lost profits.
 The case involved issues of causation, direct liability, and vicarious liability.